 Create a Theorist’s Learning Environment (Individual Activity)

-You will be assigned an educational theorist to research (see table below).
+You will be assigned an educational theorist to research once I confirm who is in the course (see table below).

 |Theorist||Student assigned||Theorist||Student assigned|